ch4mpy/spring-addons/samples/tutorials/resource-server_with_ui/README.md

 		</dependency>
 		<dependency>
 			<groupId>com.c4-soft.springaddons</groupId>
-			<artifactId>spring-addons-webmvc-jwt-test</artifactId>
+			<artifactId>spring-addons-webmvc-test</artifactId>
 			<version>6.0.8</version>
 			<scope>test</scope>
 		</dependency>
 ```

 ## Web-security config
-As reminded in intro, `spring-addons-webmvc-jwt-resource-server` auto-configures a default `SecurityFilterChain` which is adapted to resource-servers.
+As reminded in intro, `spring-addons-webmvc-resource-server` auto-configures a default `SecurityFilterChain` which is adapted to resource-servers.
 This filter chain is not explicitly defined in security conf, but keep in mind **it is there**.

 We will add another `SecurityFilterChain` which should apply selectively to all UI elements: those required for
 - Thymeleaf pages